yetanotherco/aligned-layer/docs/operator_guides/0_running_an_operator.md

 {% hint style="danger" %}

-Don't keep the Operator Key in the Aligned Operator Node
+Don't keep the Operator Key in the Aligned Operator Node.
+If you already registered, don't use it.
+If you need to register, delete it after step 4.

 {% endhint %}